mlekhi/mindbot/README.md

 ### 3. Emotiv Setup

-- connect EPOC X headset via Bluetooth in Emotiv Launcher
+- connect EPOC X headset via bluetooth in emotiv launcher
 - create a trained profile with mental commands like "push" and "neutral"
-- grant Cortex API access (should pop up when script requests access)
+- grant cortex API access (should pop up when script requests access)

 ### 4. Running the System